MhdSinanC/Meme-Generator-React-/README.md

 ## Usage

 1. Open the app in your browser.
-2. Select or upload a meme template.
-3. Enter text for the meme (top and/or bottom).
+2. Enter text for the meme (top and/or bottom).
-4. Adjust font size/color/position (if supported).
-5. Export or download the final image.

 ---